 Boyne City Historical Museum

-A new historical display space (museum) is being designed to be incorporated in the new City Facilities building along with the display of the LaFrance Fire Truck and the City's restored clock from the early 1900s.
+A new historical display space has been incorporated in the City Facilities building that allows for the display of the LaFrance Fire Truck and the City's restored clock from the early 1900s.

 We have great collection of historical photos.
 Through the years the museum has acquired photos of the old logging camps, BCG&A Railroad, W.H.
 White Lumber Mills, and much more.